Kreolwolf1/factory-nodejs/lib/auth/readme.md

 In the checker function we verify that headers contain the `someKey` cookie (see the sample above) and attempt to obtain the session by this cookie from the session store.
 If this session exists, we will verify that the user object has the access token.

 If the session does not exist, an error is emitted.
-In the client code you can subscribe to it the following way:
+In the client code you can subscribe to it in the following way:

 ```js
 var sio = io.connect();